The Hunt-2020

 With his wit and humor, never afraid to call a spade a spade, or insult billionaire American businessman William Randolph Hearst (Charles Dance), he offends glamorous starlets over an extravagant dinner, forcing them to depart one by one as he gets drunker and drunker.

-Never a big fan of Amanda Seyfried’s, the actress impresses with a fabulous performance, the best of her career.
+Never a big fan of Amanda Seyfried, the actress impresses with a fabulous performance, the best of her career.
 Playing Marion Davies, the inspiration for a character in Citizen Kane, she befriends Mankiewicz platonically, and the pair become close.
-Seyfried nails it with a giving performance.
-Tom Pelphrey plays Herman’s handsome brother, Joseph, on the cusp of becoming a famous writer and director and the actor is terrific.

-The look of Mank is delicious.
-The black and white cinematography offers an homage to Citizen Kane with the stark use of dark and light contrasting each other in gorgeous form.
-Two great scenes come to mind- In 1933 Herman and Marion go for a stroll in a lavish courtyard, where they bond over discussions on politics and the film industry.
-It’s a benevolent and sweet scene where many topics are explored and embraced and is a definite ode to Hollywood.
+Two great scenes come to mind- In 1933, Herman and Marion go for a stroll in a lavish courtyard, where they bond over discussions on politics and the film industry.
+It’s a benevolent and sweet scene where many topics are explored and embraced, and it is a definite ode to Hollywood.

 A gem is the addition of so many historic Hollywood figures, a treasure chest for fans of old cinema.
-Joan Crawford, Great Garbo, and Bette Davis are featured, although if you blink you’ll miss them.
+Joan Crawford, Great Garbo, and Bette Davis are featured, although if you blink, you’ll miss them.

 Mank (2020) should be appreciated and revered for its lovely hybrid of crisp dialogue and wry comedy based on a real-life Hollywood director, and its cinematography and visual appreciation of a long-ago era of cinema.
-I hope this inspires some to appreciate and salivate over films created almost a hundred years ago.

 Hercules-1997